retrocomputacion/retrobbs/readme.md

 __New features__:
  - Idle BBS will reload the configuration file if it has been modified.
+ - New LABEL internal function for displaying non-interactive text in menus.

 __Changes/Bug fixes__:
  - Fixed terminal feature check, now is more reliable, albeit slower.